renl/ncl/README.md

 - `grep`  – Regex search across files (with optional recursive directory walk + colored highlights)
 - `touch` – Create an empty file (like the Unix utility)
 - `rm`    – Remove files and directories (with optional recursive and force modes)
+- `ps`    – List running processes with their IDs

 Global flag:
 - `-v, --verbose` – Extra diagnostic / tracing output for any command